Easy, cheesy, and nourishing appetizer or light lunch with beneficial fats, whole grains, and veggies

 Disclosure: I received free samples of California Ripe Olives mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by California Ripe Olives and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 At what age does one become mature enough to actually listen to your parents/grandparents/people who are more than 15 years older than you?

 My thought is that it’s when you start liking foods that you hated as a kid.

-Back in the day, I hated mushrooms and olives.
-Like I made my mom pick them out of dishes for me.
 I know, right?!
 So high maintenance geez.
 And so silly because mushrooms and olives are delish and are so good for you!

 I don’t remember at what point I became obsessed with mushrooms, but I do remember when it happened with olives.
 It started out when I tried them at St. James Cheese Company — one of my absolute favorite lunch spots in Uptown New Orleans.

 And then I had the greatest salad dressing everrrrrr when I was in California last year.

 When I was trying to think of a recipe with olives, I decided to ask Nan (my all-knowing, recipe-wizard grandmother).

 She’s been trying to convince me to make these Curry Ripe Olive Sandwiches from one of my favorite cookbooks for years.
 To be honest, I thought they sounded not good at all.

 But remembering that Nan’s usually right, I made them.
 And whoa they are GOOD!
 Easy, cheesy, and tasty!